course-dprep/IMDb-genres-ratings-investigation/README.md

 -  Hugo Snijders

 ## Notes
-- `make clean` removes all unncessary temporary files.
+- `make clean` removes all unnecessary raw data files.
-- Tested under Linux Mint (should work in any linux distro, as well as on Windows and Mac)
+- Tested under MacOS
 - IMPORTANT: In `makefile`, when using `\` to split code into multiple lines, no space should follow `\`.
 Otherwise Gnu make aborts with error 193.
 - Many possible improvements remain.
 Comments and contributions are welcome!
-Research question
-- The preliminary research question is if the genre of a movie has an influence on the rating of a movie.
-Testing